quorumcontrol/tupelo-docs/tutorials/notebook.md

 ## Getting Started
 Our notebook will be a [Node.js](https://nodejs.org/en/ "Node.js") application.
-We'll manage it's dependencies with [NPM](https://www.npmjs.com/ "NPM"), so make sure you have already installed it before going further.
+We'll manage its dependencies with [NPM](https://www.npmjs.com/ "NPM"), so make sure you have already installed it before going further.

 Next, we'll create and enter the directory that will hold our notebook